 Once introductions were finished, the teacher directed her to her seat in the last section of the desks, four rows back, near the windows overlooking the entrance of the building.
 Janis was pleased she was seated near an open window, and she leaned back into her chair with a sigh.
 These desks were a lot simpler than the ones she was used to in the states, but nonetheless, she liked it.

 From her peripheral vision, she realized some of the students were still gawking at her, and she couldn't help but groan on the inside.
 Really?
 Did they have to keep staring?

 A student, who had been ogling Janis since she had first arrived suddenly stood up and raised his hand.
 "Present!"
 A dark blush formed on his cheeks when his fellow friends sitting near him laughed.

 Nodding, the teacher checked off the name on his list before searching around the room for his next student.
 Apparently some of the students were not in their correct seats.
-"Eddie?"
+"Eri?"